openscm/openscm/README.rst

 .. sec-begin-long-description
 .. sec-begin-index

+**Warning: OpenSCM is still work in progress and cannot be fully used yet!
+However, we are very grateful for suggestions and critique on how you would like to use this framework.
+Please have a look at the issues and feel free to create new ones.**

 The **Open Simple Climate Model framework** unifies access to several simple climate models (SCMs).
 It defines a standard interface for getting and setting model parameters, input and output data as well as